-Ensure that areas that pose a potential risk to human health and safety are properly controlled e.g. skin penetration and other public health premises

-- Ensure that areas of potential or actual nuisance are monitored and if necessary that enforcement action is undertaken. - Ensure that sewage management facilities are operating well and that they do not have a negative impact on water quality or neighbours. - Provide facilities for the holding of impounded animals in a safe and humane manner. - Investigates complaints regarding illegal use development and non-compliance with conditions of consent. - Manage Pile Burn applications - Provide an opportunity for customers to re-home suitable dogs and cats - Investigate complaints regarding dangerous & menacing dogs and undertakes appropriate regulatory action - Work as part of the Illawarra, Shoalhaven Joint Organisation (ISJO) to reduce illegal dumping with the assistance of a dedicated RID Officer - Conduct routine inspection of school parking, free parking and time parking zones and takes appropriate regulatory action.
+- Ensures that areas that pose a potential risk to human health and safety are properly controlled e.g. skin penetration, Food shops and other public health premises - Ensures that areas of potential or actual nuisance are monitored and if necessary that enforcement action is undertaken e.g. noise, odour or contamination complaints. - Ensures that sewage management facilities are operating in a manner such that they do not have a negative impact on water quality or neighbours. - Provides facilities for the holding of impounded animals in a safe and humane manner. - Investigates complaints regarding illegal use development and non-compliance with conditions of consent. - Manage applications for Pile Burn application - Provides an opportunity for customers to re-home suitable dogs and cats - Investigates complaints regarding dangerous & menacing dogs and undertake appropriate regulatory action - Works as part of the Illawarra, Shoalhaven Joint organisation (ISJO) to reduce illegal dumping with the assistance of a dedicated RID Officer - Conducts routine inspection of school parking, free parking and time parking zones and takes appropriate regulatory action. - · Process abandoned vehicles. - Carries out an Swimming Pool Audit program and educates the community in regards to pool safety, monitors compliance with Swimming Pool Legislation and where necessary undertakes enforcement action